prowler-cloud/prowler/docs/tutorials/mutelist.md

             - "eu-west-1"
             - "us-east-1"
           Resources:
-            - "ci-logs"           # Will ignore bucket "ci-logs" AND ALSO bucket "ci-logs-replica" in specified check and regions
+            - "ci-logs"           # Will mute bucket "ci-logs" AND ALSO bucket "ci-logs-replica" in specified check and regions
-            - "logs"              # Will ignore EVERY BUCKET containing the string "logs" in specified check and regions
+            - "logs"              # Will mute EVERY BUCKET containing the string "logs" in specified check and regions
-            - ".+-logs"           # Will ignore all buckets containing the terms ci-logs, qa-logs, etc. in specified check and regions
+            - ".+-logs"           # Will mute all buckets containing the terms ci-logs, qa-logs, etc. in specified check and regions
         "ecs_task_definitions_no_environment_secrets":
           Regions:
             - "*"